mattyza/matty-theme-quickswitch/readme.txt

 == Frequently Asked Questions ==

-= Is there any way to display the theme switcher menu elsewhere, other than the WordPress admin bar? =
+= Is there any way to display the theme switcher menu elsewhere, other than the WordPress Toolbar? =

-Currently, the WordPress admin bar is required in order to use Matty Theme QuickSwitch.
+Currently, the WordPress Toolbar is required in order to use Matty Theme QuickSwitch.

 == Screenshots ==